-- Old English stille "motionless, stable, fixed, stationary," from Proto-Germanic *stilli- (cf. Old Frisian, Middle Low German, Middle Dutch stille, Dutch stil, Old High German stilli, German still), from PIE root *stel- "to put, stand," with derivatives referring to a standing object or place (see stall (n.1)).
+- Old English stille "motionless, stable, fixed, stationary," from Proto-Germanic *stilli- (source also of Old Frisian, Middle Low German, Middle Dutch stille, Dutch stil, Old High German stilli, German still), from PIE root *stel- "to put, stand," with derivatives referring to a standing object or place (see stall (n.1)).
 Meaning "quiet, calm, gentle, silent" emerged in later Old English.
 Euphemistic for "dead" in stillborn, etc. Still small voice is from KJV:

 And he said, Go forth, and stand upon the mount before the LORD.
 And, behold, the LORD passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before the LORD; but the LORD was not in the wind: and after the wind an earthquake; but the LORD was not in the earthquake: and after the earthquake a fire; but the LORD was not in the fire: and after the fire a still small voice.
-[1 Kings 19:11-13]
+[I Kings xix.11-13]

 Used as a conjunction from 1722.